amitkumargoyal1990/Office-Plus-Sales-Report/README.md

 # Office Plus Sales Report with Power BI

 ## Problem Statement - Office Plus wants to see:
-- Sales by department + top selling products
+1. Sales by department + top selling products
-- Which product sell best online
+2. Which product sell best online
-- Analyze sales trends for top products
+3. Analyze sales trends for top products
-- Sales outside California
+4. Sales outside California
-- The mobile dashboard
+5. The mobile dashboard

+### How data is stored:
+We have a csv file for our **Sales** data and we have 3 dimension tables called **Product**, **Customer** and **Transaction** table which is is excel table format.

 ### Steps followed
+- Step 1 : Check this setting before uploading any data:
-- Step 1 : File -> options and Settings -> options -> current file -> regional setting = English(United States) as our data is a English US data for example dates follow mm/dd/yyyy format.
+  - File -> options and Settings -> options -> current file -> regional setting = English(United States) as our data is a English US data for example dates follow mm/dd/yyyy format.
+- Step 2:

-- Step 2 : Load data into Power BI Desktop, Sales dataset is a csv file and a excel file.
+- Step 2 : Load data into Power BI Desktop
 - Step 3 : Open Power Query For sales dataset change sales price and sales value column data types to fixed decimal number from deciaml number.